Phase Transitions and Stability of Eguchi-Hanson-AdS Solitons: Conclusions

 Eguchi-Hanson-AdS solitons are conjectured to be the ground states for anti de Sitter gravity with lens space $L(p,1)$ boundary conditions at infinity, analogous to how the AdS soliton is the conjectured ground state for toroidal boundary conditions at infinity.
 In this manuscript, we have considered various aspects of Eguchi-Hanson-AdS$_5$ solitons.
 Our primary objective, which we have initiated here, is to understand to what extent these geometries are likely to be stable or not.
 In this sense, it is known~\cite{Dold:2017hwr} that under certain circumstances perturbations of the geometry may result in the formation of naked singularities.
 However, the precise mechanism underlying such an instability remains unknown.
 Since relatively little is understood about these geometries, our study here has focused on other related properties as well.

 A key observation we have made concerns the relationship between the Eguchi-Hanson solitons and the AdS soliton.
 We demonstrated that in the limit where the lens space $L(p,1)$ parameter $p \to \infty$, the geometry becomes identically equal to that of the AdS soliton, up to a rescaling of the time coordinate.
-This observation is more than a curiosity, as we have found here this allows one to obtain approximations for various quantities of interest in terms of those same quantities for the simpler AdS soliton geometry.
+This observation is more than a curiosity, as we have found here this allows one to obtain approximations for various quantities of interest in terms of those same quantities for the simpler AdS soliton geometry.\footnote{After the first version of this manuscript appeared, Edgar Shaghoulian brought to our attention~\cite{Shaghoulian:2016gol}, where the same observation was made for the partition functions of CFTs on lens spaces.
+Our result for the connection between Eguchi-Hanson-AdS and the AdS soliton could be inferred from these results.}

 We have studied the conserved quantities of the Eguchi-Hanson solitons and constructed the extended first law of soliton mechanics.
 In doing so, we observe that these solitons possess a non-trivial thermodynamic volume, despite having vanishing entropy.
 Commensurate with a previous study of thermdynamic volume for asymptotically globally AdS$_5$ solitons~\cite{Andrews:2019hvq}, the source of this quantity is topological in nature, and has to do with the structure of the Killing potential in the vicinity of the bubble.
 It would be interesting to extend these observations for other examples of solitons, as it may allow for further elucidation of the role and interpretation of thermodynamic volume in gravitational thermodynamics.